-It consists primarily of its national cable networks, its regional sports and news networks, its international cable networks, and its cable television production operations.
-The regional sports and news networks in its Cable Networks segment serves more than 35 million subscribers across the United States, including markets such as Atlanta, Baltimore/Washington, Boston, Chicago, Philadelphia, Portland, Sacramento and San Francisco.
-The Company markets and distributes its cable network programming in the United States and internationally to multichannel video providers, as well as to digital distributors such as Netflix, Amazon, Hulu and Apple.
-Its cable networks produce their own programs or acquire programming rights from third parties.
-Its cable television production operations identify, develop and produce original content for cable television and other distribution platforms both for its cable networks and for those of third parties.
-It licenses the content to cable networks, broadcast networks and digital distributors.
+The Company's Cable Networks segment consists of a portfolio of national cable networks that provide a range of entertainment, news and information, and sports content, its regional sports and news networks, its international cable networks, and its cable television studio production operations.
+The Company also owns related digital media properties, which primarily include brand-aligned Websites.
+As of December 31, 2016, its regional sports and news networks together served over 27 million households across the United States, including various markets, such as Baltimore/Washington, Boston, Chicago, Philadelphia, Portland, Sacramento and San Francisco.
+The Company markets and distributes its cable network programing in the United States and internationally to traditional and virtual multichannel video providers, as well as to subscription video on demand services.
+Its cable networks produce their own programs or acquire the rights to programing from third parties, including sports programing rights.
+Its cable television studio production operations identify, develop and produce original content for its cable networks and third parties.
+The Company licenses this content to cable networks, broadcast networks and subscription video on demand service.

-It consists primarily of its Universal theme parks in Orlando and Hollywood.
-Universal Orlando includes two theme parks, Universal Studios Florida and Universal’s Islands of Adventure, as well as CityWalk, a dining, retail and entertainment complex.
-Universal Orlando also features three on-site themed hotels in which the Company owns a non-controlling interest.
-Its Universal theme park in Hollywood consists primarily of Universal Studios Hollywood.
-In addition, it licenses the right to use the Universal Studios brand name and other intellectual property, and also provides other services, to third parties that own and operate the Universal Studios Japan theme park in Osaka, Japan and the Universal Studios Singapore theme park on Sentosa Island, Singapore.
-It also owns a water park, Wet n Wild, located in Orlando.
+The Company's Theme Parks segment consists primarily of its Universal theme parks in Orlando, Florida and Hollywood, California.
+It owns interest in Universal Studios Japan.
+As of December 31, 2016, Universal Orlando included two theme parks, Universal Studios Florida and Universal's Islands of Adventure, as well as Universal CityWalk Orlando, a dining, retail and entertainment complex.
+Universal Orlando also features on-site themed hotels in which the Company owns a noncontrolling interest.
+Its Universal theme park in Hollywood, California consists primarily of Universal Studios Hollywood, as well as Universal CityWalk Hollywood.
+In addition, the Company licenses the right to use the Universal Studios brand name and other intellectual property, and also provides other services, to third parties that own and operate the Universal Studios Singapore theme park on Sentosa Island, Singapore.

 PHILADELPHIA PA 19103-2838